 A Brief Glance at Waterhouse

 John William Waterhouse was born (baptized) in 1849 in the Eternal City, Rome.
 His family moved to England right after his birth.
 He was also referred to as Nino by many of his contemporaries, friends, and family.
-Initially, his main interest lied in sculpture, but after he became aware of his gift and talent in painting, he shifted his focal point.
+Initially, his main interest lay in sculpture, but after he became aware of his gift and talent in painting, turned to it completely.
 While he was a painter of the Victorian Era, Waterhouse managed to remain eclectic in his art, rather than thoroughly embracing the status quo aesthetics of his time.
 He was inspired by Pre-Raphaelites who criticized the artistic and intellectual stance of the Royal Academy.
 Contrary to idealism, Pre-Raphaelites embraced naturalism and realism in their works.
 The anti-Victorian reaction is observable in most of Waterhouse’s works, which were greatly influenced by both ancient and later literary sources.
 These include plays, epic poems, myths, and historical accounts.
 His canonical masterpieces, such as Echo and Narcissus (1903) and Odysseus and the Sirens (1891), became deeply integrated with the narratives of these characters.

 Who is Circe?